[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 A company has a very complicated AWS Architecture that involves intricate IAM roles, VPC configurations, and direct connections, with a need for strict compliance and governance structures.

-While both tools can work, AWS CloudFormation is more suited for the job, as Its direct integration with AWS services ensures that configurations adhere closely to AWS’s recommended practices, making it easier to meet strict enterprise governance requirements.
+Although both tools can work, AWS CloudFormation is more suited for the job, because its direct integration with AWS services ensures that configurations adhere closely to AWS’s recommended practices, making it easier to meet strict enterprise governance requirements.

 Can Terraform and CloudFormation be used together?